Tuesday, October 23, 2012

 Don't Look Back

-I find this verse very interesting.
+The highway of the upright is to depart from evil; He who keeps his way preserves his soul.
+(Proverbs 16:17 NKJV) I find this verse very interesting.
 A highway is an easy road to travel.
 It is long and straight, with very few turns or bends.
 One can travel for miles on it without so much as turning the steering wheel.
 The lanes are broad and wide, leaving plenty of room for error.
 It is paved smoothly and evenly, with the least amount of bumps so as not to trouble the occupants of the traveling vehicles.
 No road is so easy to traverse as a highway.
+This verse tells us that to travel through life easily as on such a highway,...

 Read More